EllaJaneFitzgerald/Binomial-model/README.md

 ## Binomial model of options evaluation
 The module is designed for:
 1. Obtaining an evaluation of an option of an arbitrary type for shares with fixed dividends in cash using a binomial model.
-2. A visual representation of the work of the method.
+2. Visual representation of the work of the method.

 ![Binomial model: setting parameters](https://pp.userapi.com/c840732/v840732627/35a1/bXBZ3uzsj3Y.jpg)